Elevate: Middle East and North Africa

 Begin your day by networking over coffee.
 This is an excellent opportunity to reconnect with colleagues, make new connections, and discuss the sessions ahead.

-9:00 AM - 10:00 AM CET
+09:00 - 10:00 CET

 Connect & Learn: Networking by School Type

-10:00 AM - 11:00 AM CET
+10:00 - 11:00 CET

-11:00 AM - 11:45 AM CET
+11:00 - 11:20 CET

 Coffee & Connections

 Enjoy coffee and refreshments while connecting with colleagues and peers.
 Take this opportunity to visit the Exhibitor Showcase and discover new ideas and partnerships.
-Be sure to stop by the Discover AACSB area to explore our full range of offerings – from the Academy to technology, data, and other valuable resources designed to support your institution’s success.

-11:45 AM - 12:30 PM CET
+11:45 - 12:30 CET

 DEBATE: Degrees vs. Skills

 As the global competition for talent intensifies, business schools across the Middle East and North Africa face a defining question: Should the region prioritize traditional degrees or practical skills to build future competitiveness?
-This moderated debate brings together academic and business leaders to explore the shifting balance between credentials and capabilities.
+This moderated debate brings together business school leaders to explore the shifting balance between credentials and capabilities.
 Participants will examine the rise of lifelong and stackable learning, the growing relevance of micro-credentials, and employer-verified competencies in shaping workforce readiness.
 The discussion will push attendees to rethink what truly prepares graduates for a resilient, dynamic future.

-12:30 PM - 1:30 PM CET
+12:30 - 13:30 CET

 Networking Luncheon